ItalyPaleAle/SMCloudStore/packages/backblaze-b2/README.md

 When initializing the BackblazeB2 provider, the `connection` argument is an object with:

 - `connection.accountId`: string containing the account ID (the "public key")
-- `connection.applicationKey`: string containing the application key (the "secret key")
+- `connection.applicationKey`: string containing the application key (the "secret key").
+Since this provides uses version 2 of the Backblaze B2 APIs, the key could be either the "master application key" or a "normal application key"; for more information, please refer to the [B2 documentation](https://www.backblaze.com/b2/docs/application_keys.html).

 Example: